Archov/CbxTools/README.md

 - `--watch-interval SECONDS`: Interval to check for new files in watch mode (default: 5)
 - `--delete-originals`: Delete original files after successful conversion in watch mode
 - `--clear-history`: Clear watch history file before starting watch mode

+### Debug Options

+- `--debug-auto-greyscale`: Enable detailed debugging for auto-greyscale detection
+- `--debug-auto-greyscale-single FILE_PATH`: Analyze a single image or CBZ/CBR file for auto-greyscale debugging and exit
+- `--debug-output-dir PATH`: Output directory for debug files (default: same as output_dir)
+- `--debug-test-thresholds IMAGE_PATH`: Test multiple threshold combinations on a single image and exit
+- `--debug-analyze-directory DIRECTORY_PATH`: Analyze all images and archives in directory with current thresholds and exit

+### Dependency Management Options

+- `--check-dependencies`: Check for required and optional dependencies and exit
+- `--install-dependencies`: Automatically install missing dependencies and exit
+- `--skip-dependency-check`: Skip dependency checking on startup

 ## Presets